not-sponsored/distend/README.md

 If you have a good word list, and you have some extra details surrounding the password in question such as

--Date of birth
+- Date of birth
--Mother's maiden name
+- Mother's maiden name
--Pet names
+- Pet names
--Age
+- Age
--Address
+- Address
--Other important dates
+- Other important dates
--Favorite words
+- Favorite words
--Business specific terms
+- Business specific terms
--Favorite foods
+- Favorite foods
--Catch phrases
+- Catch phrases
--etc
+- etc

 then Distend is for you.
 It can even implement common leet speak substitutions as well!